MahsaPaknezhad/MahsaPaknezhad.github.io/_posts/2022-09-20-radiomics_for_tree_bark_identification.md

 **Shape-based features**: Shape-based features describe geometric properties of the region of interest. *Compactness, sphericity, density, 2D or 3D dimeters, axes and their ratios* are examples of features in this family.

+Now that we have a better idea what Radiomics features are, we will proceed with extracting these features from our processed tree bark images.

+## Radiomics Feature Extraction
+To extract Radiomics features from our dataset of tree bark images we take advantage of the [PyRadiomics](https://pyradiomics.readthedocs.io/en/latest/) library.
+This library